The Focal Quantal Response Equilibrium

 Similarly, under a fixed error distribution, the Focal QRE can be rejected non-parametrically without any assumptions on error terms, utility function, and risk preferences.
-For example, it can be rejected by using observations from four 2$\times$ 2 games.
-Consider the four games in \autoref{reject-qre} and \autoref{reject-fqre}.
-There are several different patterns of observed choice frequencies that reject the Focal QRE.
-For example, the Focal QRE is rejected when $q\le q' \le q''\le q'''$ and $p< p'< p''< p'''$, where the intuition behind this result is similar to the case for the QRE.
-As with the standard QRE, assumptions on risk preferences further refine the predictions of the Focal QRE.
+For example, it can be rejected by using observations from four 2$\times$ 2 games (See Appendix A.4).
 The Focal Logit Equilibrium makes even sharper predictions; it can be rejected with choice frequencies from two 2$\times$2 games or a single 2$\times$3 game (see applications below).
 In the next subsection, we show that the Focal Logit Equilibrium with a stable distribution of preferences (i.e., a stable error distribution) can explain across game heterogeneity observed in experiments.

 In addition to the axiomatic characterization of the Focal Luce Model (i.e., the logit model with focality) appearing in \cite{kovach2017imbalanced}, we also formally show that because of the logit formulation and the fact that focal bias symmetrically affects all alternatives, the magnitude of focality and the focal set can be considered at most one free parameter.
 Therefore, for $n$-player normal form games, the Focal Logit Equilibrium has at most $n+1$ free parameters (ignoring risk preferences).
-This is why the model can rejected by choice frequencies from a $2\times 3$ game.
+This is why the model can be rejected by choice frequencies from a single $2\times 3$ game.

 The remainder of this paper focuses on the Focal Logit Equilibrium.